Gregor499/timetable-generator/README.md

 - **Time Blocking**: Implements the time blocking method by organizing tasks into dedicated time slots, reducing distractions and improving focus.
 - **Downloadable PDF**: Easily download your generated timetable as a **PDF** to use offline, print, or share.
 - **Enhanced Productivity**: Use the timetable as a guide to structure your day and make the most of your time.
-## 🌟 What is Time Blocking?

-**Time blocking** is a productivity technique that involves dividing your day into blocks of time, with each block dedicated to a specific task or activity.
-By planning your day in advance, you eliminate indecision, minimize distractions, and ensure that time is reserved for important tasks.

-With this timetable generator, you can easily implement time blocking by visually organizing your day into structured, goal-oriented blocks.

 ## 🛠️ Technologies Used